 The Maryland Department of Agriculture did not respond to requests for comment.

-The MDA’s actions were not illegal, but conflicted with some of the department’s duties
+MDA’s actions conflicted with department’s duties

 It is generally not illegal for state departments to work with advocates, including paid lobbyists, to support or oppose legislation, government watchdog group Campaign Legal Center’s Kedric Payne said.